screwdriver-cd/aws-producer-service/README.md

 ```

 ## Methods
+#### Producer Methods
 #### `connect`
 ##### Expected Outcome
-Connects as a client instance to ther kafka broker based on the specified configuration
+Connects as a client instance to the kafka broker based on the specified configuration
 ##### Expected Return
-A Promise that resolves to a kakfa producer object.
+A Promise that resolves to a Kafka producer object.

 #### `sendMessage`
 ##### Expected Outcome